alvaro-j/pricing-component/README.md

 ### What I learned

-Translate a element using CSS and select all elements with the same class:

 - Use <b>transform</b> to move an element: in this case, i wanted to move the slider to the other side.
 ```css
 input:checked + .slider:before {